-Most of the strategies that self-aware workers have used over past decades against brutal, immediate exploitation - about which hundreds of pages could be written - have now become normal procedures for capital itself.
-It is capital that is now suggesting - when it does not impose - the breaking up of work units, reduced flexible hours, self-defined projects, participation in decisionmaking, deciding on particular aspects of production, autonomous work islands that become each other's customers, quality competition and everything else.
+Most of the strategies that self-aware workers have used over past decades against brutal, immediate exploitation about which hundreds of pages could be written - have now become normal procedures for capital itself.
+It is capital that is now suggesting - when it does not impose - the breaking up of work units, reduced flexible hours, self-defined projects, participation in decision-making, deciding on particular aspects of production, autonomous work islands that become each other's customers, quality competition and everything else.
 All the paraphernalia taking the place of the old, monolithic uniformity of work has now reached levels that are no longer controllable by individual conscience in the narrow sense of the word.
 That is to say, the single worker is constantly faced with the possibility of being pulled into a trap where he ends up bartering his own combativeness (now only potential) in exchange for a few concessions.
-And if these were once selfdetermined and could be considered part of the great movement The above conclusions are not dictated by the logic of 'the worse the better', but by two assumptions: first, that it is not possible to speak of solidarity and equality within the capitalist system and, secondly, one does not help the third world by increasing its profits.
-The first is based on the fact that the capitalist system is a closed system with one logic that extends all over the world; any semblance of another is merely a means of integrating and recuperating particular phases of imbalance.
-The second assertion is based on the fact that a country with a very low pro capita income does not increase this (except from the statistical point of view) through a simple increase in exports.
-In fact there will always be a privileged class managing economic and political power who gain more and keep the rest of the population in the same poverty-stricken situation as before.
+And if these were once self-determined and could be considered part of the great movement of struggle against work, today, being conceded, they are simply another aspect of work, moreover the one which contains most characteristics of recuperation and control.